srebalaji/100DaysOfAlgorithm/README.md

 Practicing Algorithms and data structures for the next 100 days.

+## Day 41: July 28, 2018
+1. Implemented an algorithm to find the number of elements less than the given element from a given stream of integers.

 ## Day 40: July 27, 2018
 1. Implemented an algorithm to find a given string from an given array of strings with blank.